 We would like to educate socially adept, cosmopolitan, and highly qualified businessmen and business women who are particularly skilled in China and Japan (including language competency), but who can work worldwide.

-The East Asia Institute cooperates with 12 universities in China and Japan.
+The Ostasieninstitut cooperates with universities in China, Japan and Korea.
 After the fourth semester, all students in this program must complete one-year intensive language training at one of these universities before they can finish their studies during the seventh and eighth semesters in Ludwigshafen.